2025 Putra Heights pipeline fire

-On 1 April 2025 at approximately 8:08 am, a major industrial incident occurred in Putra Heights, Subang Jaya, Selangor, Malaysia, when a Petronas gas pipeline leak triggered an explosion and subsequent fire.
+On 1 April 2025 at around 8:08 am, a major industrial incident occurred in Putra Heights, Subang Jaya, Selangor, Malaysia, when a Petronas gas pipeline leak triggered an explosion and subsequent fire.
 The blaze produced flames as high as 30 m.
 A total of 150 people were injured, and emergency evacuations were conducted within a 290 m radius of the site.